google-deepmind/mujoco/doc/XMLreference.rst

 any effect.
 The settings here are global and apply to the entire model.

 :at:`autolimits`: :at-val:`[false, true], "false"`
-   This attribute affects the behavior of attributes such as "limited" (on <joint> or <tendon>), "forcelimited", "ctrllimited", and "actlimited" (on <actuator>).
+   This attribute affects the behavior of attributes such as "limited" (on <body-joint> or <tendon>), "forcelimited", "ctrllimited", and "actlimited" (on <actuator>).
 If "true", these attributes are unnecessary and their value will be inferred from the presence of their corresponding "range" attribute.
    If "false", no such inference will happen: For a joint to be limited, both limited="true" and range="min max" must